InfoTok: Information-Theoretic Regularization for Capacity-Constrained Shared Visual Tokenization in Unified MLLMs: Experiment

 \textbf{Analysis 2: Effects across Different Architectures}

 We further study how InfoTok behaves across unified MLLMs with different multimodal-fusion paradigms.
 OpenUni~\cite{DBLP:journals/corr/abs-2505-23661} builds on a frozen VLM backbone (e.g., InternVL3~\cite{DBLP:journals/corr/abs-2504-10479}) and is fine-tuned mainly for generation.
 In contrast, the second category, including Harmon~\cite{DBLP:journals/corr/abs-2503-21979} and Show-o2~\cite{xie2025show}, employs trainable LLM (e.g., Qwen2.5~\cite{DBLP:journals/corr/abs-2412-15115}) as their multimodal fusion core, which jointly optimizes understanding and generation through unified tokenization.
 As shown in Tabs.~\ref{tab:geneval_results}, \ref{tab:genevalplus_results}, and \ref{tab:understanding_results}, InfoTok yields smaller gains on OpenUni but delivers substantial and consistent improvements on Harmon and Show-o2.
 This trend shows that InfoTok is most effective when the shared visual tokenizer is shaped by gradients from both understanding and generation, enabling IB regularization to allocate representational budget toward reusable structure rather than high-entropy variations.
-By contrast, when training signals are dominated by generation-only objectives, tokens tend to emphasize appearance cues and leave less room for InfoTok to improve semantic abstraction and cross-modal reasoning. \textbf{\textit{Overall, InfoTok favors architectures with fully trainable multimodal fusion, where understanding and generation can genuinely co-shape a shared token space.}}
+By contrast, when training signals are dominated by generation-only objectives, tokens tend to emphasize appearance cues and leave less room for InfoTok to improve semantic abstraction and cross-modal reasoning.
+Overall, InfoTok favors architectures with fully trainable multimodal fusion, where understanding and generation can genuinely co-shape a shared token space.
+We hope this observation can also offer practical guidance for future unified-MLLM framework selection and design.